 - 1.7 Exeter City Council offers a pre-application advice service to householders considering an extension or alterations to their property or a property not yet owned.
-The aim is to allow planning officers to identify any problems in advance and suggest changes to increase the likelihood of planning approval. - 1.8 For further information and to submit a pre-application enquiry online, visit: Planning pre-app advice - Exeter City Council.
+The aim is to allow planning officers to identify any problems in advance and suggest changes to increase the likelihood of planning approval. - 1.8 For further information and to submit a pre-application enquiry online visit: Planning pre-application enquiry enquir